-Hospitals and healthcare services have an important function in the society and their role evolved due either to the changes affecting the environment and the reforms of the healthcare systems.
-Health workforce represents a crucial component for the hospital and healthcare activity and, for this reason it raised interest in the debate at the European level.
-HOPE deals with this topic in several ways since years.
+Hospitals and healthcare services have an important function in society, and their role has evolved due to either the changes affecting the environment or the reforms of the healthcare systems.
+Health workforce represents a crucial component for the hospital and healthcare activity and for this reason, it has raised interest in the debate at the European level.
+HOPE deals with this topic in several ways.

 EU Projects